 1. Data Viz Helps Users Understand Complex Concepts

 Remember, employees are primarily concerned with the “takeaway” they can use to inform future actions.
-As Search Engine Journal writes, even the results from complex algorithms are more comprehensible in a visual format rather than presented as “lines of text and numbers.”
+As Search Engine Journal writes, even the results from complex algorithms are more understandable in a visual format rather than presented as “lines of text and numbers.”

 Data viz models can help users understand often-involved concepts promptly and accurately, both of which contribute to quality decision-making.